 But these experiences inspired us to share five myths about sustainability software that every practitioner should know as they drive their agenda across the organization.

-Myth #1: A Single Piece of Software Can Solve Everything
+Myth #1: A Single Piece of Sustainability Software Can Solve Everything

 No, it can’t.
-There are multiple steps, each requiring different tools.
+There are multiple steps in sustainability reporting, each requiring different tools.

-The first few steps are a “geek” exercise, and the later steps – are a marketing exercise.
+The first few steps are a “geek” exercise, and the latter steps are a marketing exercise.

 Let’s dig into the “geek” part.